tataraba/iesl/README.md

 At the end, you should have the application running on http://127.0.0.1:8000!

+>**Note** Under the hood:
+>
+> `just` is a command-runner, composed of "recipes" that correspond to specific CLI commands.
+The `just go` command runs through a series of steps to setup and run your application.
+This includes creating a virtual environment, installing needed dependencies, setting up tailwind css, and starting the FastAPI application.
+>
+> You can review the commands that are initiated by looking at the `justfile` in your project directory.

 #### Using PDM

+If you don't want to use the command runner, you can use your own package manager.

-As implied above, I use [PDM](https://pdm.fming.dev/latest/) as my package manager.
+As implied above, I use [PDM](https://pdm.fming.dev/latest/) as my package manager of choice.
 If you have PDM installed, you can also get started by typing:

 ```
 pdm install